patternfly/patternfly-org/packages/patternfly-4/src/content/design-guidelines/usage-and-behavior/forms/design.md

 **Focus on the task and context**
 Make sure you are clear about what the user is trying to accomplish with this form and how your users are thinking about the task they’re trying to complete.

-* What terminology do they expect to see?
+* What are they trying to achieve?
 * What kinds of questions will they have?
 * Where might they get stuck?